mautic/mautic-documentation/pages/09.Channels/02.Emails/01.Managing emails/docs.en.md

 #### Relative date

-You can use relative date after second `|` symbol:
+You can use the Today token to show a relative date by using a second `|` symbol:

 - `{today|datetime|+1 month}`
 - `{today|d. m.
 Y|+1 day}`